the-interaction-department/documentation_protocol/README.md

 ## Description
 A more detailed description goes here.

-All of the next sections (except License) should only be added if applicable to the project.
+Each of the next sections should only be added if applicable to the project.

 ## Tested On
 - The operating systems that have been tested with the project.